Kavita Seth

 Kavita Seth (born 14 September 1970) is an Indian singer, who is most known as a playback singer in Hindi cinema, as well as a performer of Ghazals and Sufi music, and leads a Sufi musical group, Karwaan Group.
-She is currently based in Mumbai, India.

 She has won the Filmfare Award for Best Female Playback Singer twice: in 2010 for her classical Sufi rendition of "Iktara" of the film Wake Up Sid (2009) and in 2023 for "Rangisari" of the film Jugjugg Jeeyo (2022).
 She also won the Star Screen Award for Best Female Playback for the former, which was one of the biggest chartbusters in 2009.
+She is the mother of musicians, Kavish Seth and Kanishk Seth.

 Early life

-She was born in Bareilly, Uttar Pradesh in a middle class family of a bank officer.
+She was born in Bareilly, Uttar Pradesh in a middle class family, to a bank officer father and a homemaker mother.